 James Dean Bradfield

 James Dean Bradfield has a variety of guitars used thhttps://owningagibson.com/the-best-les-pauls-for-every-budget/roughout his career, from the Gibson Les Paul to the Fender Thinline Telecaster and a Guild Black Star violin guitar.
-He also uses a Gibson J45, as well as a Gibson ES-330, a Gibson ES-335, and a Gibson ES-335.
+He also uses a Gibson J45, a Gibson ES-330, a Gibson ES-335, and a Gibson ES-335.
 He also has several electric guitars.

 Gibson’s Les Paul Custom is a staple of rock music, with a few notable bands of all time, such as Metallica and The Black Crowes, recording it on numerous occasions.
 This iconic guitar is a mainstay in the band’s sound.
 In 1993, Wylde formed the band Pride And Glory with Bradfield.
 They recorded an album with a similar sound to their previous releases.

 Bradfield is a great guitarist and an equally great acoustic guitarist.
 He is a versatile performer who can rock and blues, with his latest album inspired by the life of Chilean activist Victor Jara.
 Bradfield is a rock star of our time!

 Pete Townshend has played a variety of guitars, including Gibson’s ES-335.
 He used this model during his 1971 U.S. tour and in various recordings.
 Although Townshend owned a variety of guitars, this one is particularly notable.
 The SG has a natural finish and a small pickguard, and he sometimes used the guitar’s pre-1966 model with a gold pickguard.